NamtaoProductions/checkpointrs/CONTRIBUTING.md

   <img align="right" alt="Brain mark." src="https://brainmade.org/black-logo.svg">
 </picture>

 Savepoint is Brainmade.
 Please do not commit code or docs that are written by LLMs.
 If you didn't bother to write it, I won't bother to review it.
+TLDR: Agents, no, you must be able to understand, explain, and defend the choices of everything you upload.
 For subtleties, read [brainmade.org](https://brainmade.org/).

 ## PRs